Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Acknowledgment

+This work was supported by the research fund of Signal Intelligence Research Center supervised by the Defense Acquisition Program Administration and Agency for Defense Development of Korea.

 \begin{IEEEbiography}[{ }]{Jeehyeong Kim} received the B.E. degree in Computer Science and Engineering from Hanyang University, South Korea, in 2015.
 He is currently pursuing the M.S.-leading-to-Ph.D. degree in Computer Science and Engineering at Hanyang University, South Korea.
 Since 2015, he has been with the Computer Science and Engineering, Hanyang University of Engineering, South Korea.
-His research interests include interference management for cellular communications, military communications using satellites, IoT security, and applied deep learning to wireless communications. (email: manje111@hanyang.ac.kr) \end{IEEEbiography}
+His research interests include machine learning in cyber security and next wireless communications (email: manje111@gmail.com) \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Joohan Park} received the B.E. degree in Computer Science and Engineering from Hanyang University, South Korea, in 2017.
 He is currently pursuing the M.S.-leading-to-Ph.D. degree in Computer Science and Engineering at Hanyang University, South Korea.
 Since 2017, he has been with the Computer Science and Engineering, Hanyang University of Engineering, South Korea.
 His research interests include wireless power transfer, RF energy harvesting network, and simultaneous wireless information and power transfer (SWIPT). (email: 1994pjh@hanyang.ac.kr) \end{IEEEbiography}